indiegabo/ldtk-level-manager/Assets/LDtkVania/README.md

-# Sprite Animations
+# LDtk Vania

-A smooth and intuitive way to work with spritesheets in Unity.
+A solution for running metroidvania levels in Unity with LDtk.

 Please refer to https://indiegabo.github.io/ldtk-vania for documentation and showcasing.